What is "Non-Degree Students"?

 ・For the courses listings, please refer to the CLER website.

 ・Depending on the previous learning experiences in studying Japanese or on the result of Japanese Placement Test, there is a possibility that students may not be able to register for Japanese Intensive Track.
-Those students have to register for Japanese Regular Program (twice-a-week class) or content courses offered by other faculties.
+Those students have to register for the designated Japanese course(s), as well as other Japanese courses of their level and/or courses that are taught in Japanese in other faculties.
+The maximum number of credits they can take in one semester is 12 in total.

 Japanese Intensive Track B (日本語集中講座B)